 Audio came through with a nice amount of clarity, making the most of the microphone array included in each Echo device.

 Based on voice and video quality, we'd say the Echo Show is a good competitor for existing video calling solutions like FaceTime and Skype, but the functionality is a lot more limited.
 For one thing you’re making a video call using a device that's plugged into the mains and can't be moved around the home, and you can't (yet?) have a call with more than one other person.

 You'll also have problems if none of your friends own Echo Shows, which at this point we'd say is quite likely.

 Amazon does allow you to make a call through the Echo app on a smartphone or tablet, but we couldn’t find an option to switch between the two seamlessly.
 It's a case of turning one off and adding another.

-The functionality is well implemented, but it’s limited on the Amazon Echo Show in comparison to the competition.
-And when you are on a call, Alexa functionality is limited.
-You can end the call by saying “Alexa, stop” but you can’t ask Alexa anything else when the video call is in progress.
+The functionality is well implemented, but it's limited on the Amazon Echo Show in comparison to the competition.
+And when you're on a call, Alexa functionality is restricted too – you can end the call by saying "Alexa, stop", but you can't ask Alexa anything else when the video call is in progress.

 - Unlimited voice calling to any number in North America